-If a research project is not able to discern a pathway to DHSand USCG acquisition, ADAC’s secondary approach is to determine an alternative pathway to the research plan to realize an achievable acquisition for DHS and USCG.
+A new focus on commercialization activities of completed/completing research.
+If a research project is not able to discern a primary pathway to DHS and other end users, ADAC’s next approach is seeking transition for commercial application.

-If either primary or alternative pathway efforts for acquisition prove infeasible, ADAC’s next approach is to seek transition for commercial application.
 ADAC believes the following categories are the most feasible for commercial application of ADAC research:

 Oil and mineral extraction;